 - Lack of IT priority within the organization

-For those driven by burnout to quit – a very common trigger for IT workers jumping ship – it’s often due to poor leadership and unclear direction, work overload, a toxic culture, lack of control and career growth, and insufficient rewards.
+For those driven to quit by burnout – a common trigger for IT workers – it’s often due to poor leadership and unclear direction, work overload, a toxic culture, lack of control and career growth, and insufficient rewards.

 When an employee quits, the most immediate concern is that loss of knowledge and manpower.
-The cybersecurity skills gap is expected to reach 1.8 million by 2022, and such a skills gap cam hamper an organization’s ability to innovate and serve the market, as well as leaving those companies who do choose to charge ahead with potential vulnerabilities.
+The cybersecurity skills gap is expected to reach five million unfilled positions.
+This can hamper an organization’s ability to innovate and serve the market, as well as leaving those companies who do choose to charge ahead with potential vulnerabilities.

-But it can have a ripple effect throughout the company – and even outside of it.
+It can also have a ripple effect throughout the company – and even outside of it.
 Customer relations can suffer, depending on whether the employee was customer-facing or supported customer-facing roles.
-IT staff who, for instance, are responsible for working on customer-facing portals or technology could leave your organization in the lurch for updating and maintaining the success of that technology.
+IT staff who, for instance, are responsible for working on customer-facing portals could leave your organization in the lurch for updating and maintaining that technology successfully.

-Employee morale may also suffer – when one person quits, others may begin to feel uneasy about their current situations.
-This can happen for a variety of reasons, including the associated workload and general concerns about the long-term future of the company (i.e., “Why did they quit?
-Do they know something I don’t?).
-And turnover costs can be significant – up to 21 percent of an employee’s salary in some cases.
+Employee morale may also suffer – when one person quits, others may begin to feel uneasy about their situation.
+This can happen for a variety of reasons, including the associated workload and general concerns about the long-term future of the company. (i.e., “Why did they quit?
+Do they know something I don’t?”)
+And turnover costs can be significant – as much as 150% of an employee’s salary in some cases.

 Departing employees may also pose a security risk when they take data out the door with them.
-IT staff, in particular, may know of ways to exfiltrate or change data while escaping attention.
-In fact, half of all workers who changed or lost their jobs said they’ve taken confidential company data, and 52 percent say they didn’t see the use of such documents as a crime.
+IT staff in particular may know of ways to exfiltrate or change data without detection.
+In fact, half of all workers who changed or lost their jobs said they’ve taken confidential company data, and 52% didn’t see the use of such documents as a crime.
 For that reason, the Society of Human Resource Management (SHRM) recommends:

 - Monitoring email traffic and computer access for unusual activity